LethalMaus/StreamingYorkie/README.md

 Streaming Yorkie can be found in the [Google Play Store](https://play.google.com/store/apps/details?id=com.lethalmaus.streaming_yorkie).

 The code is **Open Source**, contains **no costs & no advertisements** are involved.
 Streaming Yorkie is a gift back to a great community who I will continue to support for free.
-Streaming Yorkie communicates exclusively with the *Twitch API*.
+Streaming Yorkie communicates exclusively with the [Twitch API](https://dev.twitch.tv/).
 A login is required to be able to edit your *Followers & Following*.
 Passwords are not saved, rather a unique Token given by Twitch is saved.
 This ensures that your account is as safe as can be.

 Streaming Yorkie was developed with *Android Studio* in *Java*. *Lint* was used to acquire high quality code & the code itself is documented with *JavaDocs* & comments.